Skip to content

 getSharpForm

-Call the Sharp API to display the form for the Entity $entityKey.
-If $instanceId is provided, it will be an edit form, and otherwise a create one.
+Call the Sharp API to display the Form for the Entity $entityKey.
+If $instanceId is provided, it will be an edit form, and otherwise a creation one.

 updateSharpForm